CCMRcodes/TemplateMatching/README.md

+SAS code for Template Matching in VA
+By Brenda Vincent
+date: January 10, 2019
 ---
-title: "SAS code for Template Matching in VA"
-author: "Brenda Vincent"
-date: "January 10, 2019"
----

-## Overview
+Overview

 This repository contains code necessary to perform the simulations and data analysis described in the paper "Template Matching for Benchmarking Hospital Performance in the Veterans Affairs Healthcare System".
 This paper evaluated a template matching algorithm for benchmarking hospital performance in the VA healthcare system compared to standard regression approaches.
 Simulations were used to understand the effect of patient case-mix, hospital case-volume and hospital performance.

-###Simulations
+Simulations

-*The SAS code for each of the simulations are provided:*
+The SAS code for each of the simulations are provided:

 •Simulation 1: baseline case